 If you want to learn Kubernetes then I suggest you join the Learn DevOps: The Complete Kubernetes course.
 This will teach you how to build, deploy, and manage Kubernetes.

 And, if you want to learn Chef then there is no better course then Chef Fundamentals: A Recipe for Automating Infrastructure on Udemy.
 Probably the best course to learn Chef at this moment.

-If you need more choices on Docker, you can explore this list of 10 essential courses for DevOps Engineer.
+If you need more choices on Docker, you can explore this list of 10 essential courses for DevOps engineers.

 7. Learn some Continuous Integration and Delivery (CI/CD) tools

-This is another very important thing for DevOps gurus and champion, i.e. to set up a pipeline for continuous integration and delivery.
-There are a lot of tools in the CI/CD area e.g. Jenkins, TeamCity, Drone etc.
+This is another very important thing for DevOps gurus and champions, i.e. to set up a pipeline for continuous integration and delivery.
+There are a lot of tools in the CI/CD area e.g. Jenkins, TeamCity, Drone, etc.

 But, I strongly recommend learning at least Jenkins, as it’s the most widely used and probably the most mature CI/CD tool in the market.
 If you don’t know Jenkins then this course is best to start with.

 If you want to learn Jenkins, then there is no better course than the classic Learn DevOps: CI/CD with Jenkins using Pipelines and Docker on Udemy.
 It’s simply the best course and I have also learned most of my Jenkins skills from this course.

 Btw, if you need more choices and don’t mind learning from free resources then you can also check my list of 6 free Jenkins and Maven courses for Java developers.

 Apart from setup and deployment, monitoring is another important aspect of DevOps and that’s why it’s important for a DevOps engineer to learn about Infrastructure and application monitoring.